Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 3. Best One Day in Seoul Itinerary for Shopaholics

-This Seoul Itinerary is for: People who want to buy as many things during their 24 hours in Seoul while visiting popular sites.
+This Seoul Itinerary is for: People who want to buy as many things during their one day in Seoul while visiting popular sites.

 Sample Itinerary #3: